ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.8.8
+### Release 1.9.0

- - Fixed bug in check for open and close element names matching.
+ - Fixed bug in element start and end name checking.

-### Release 1.8.7

- - Added a correct check for element open and close names.

- - Changed raised Exceptions to customer classes that inherit from StandardError.

- - Fixed a few minor bugs.
+ - TBD Added option to change the verbosity of calling inspect on a node.
+Check default_options for details.

+ - TBD Enhanced Element.locate() and Element.alocate() to filter on nodes Class.

 ## <a name="description">Description</a>